redhat-openstack/packstack/docs/packstack.rst

 ---------------------

 **CONFIG_HORIZON_SSL_CERT**
-    PEM-encoded certificate to be used for SSL connections on the https server (the certificate should not require a passphrase).
+    PEM-encoded certificate to be used for SSL connections on the https server.
 To generate a certificate, leave blank.

 **CONFIG_HORIZON_SSL_KEY**
     SSL keyfile corresponding to the certificate if one was specified.
+The certificate should not require a passphrase.

 **CONFIG_HORIZON_SSL_CACHAIN**
     PEM-encoded CA certificates from which the certificate chain of the server certificate can be assembled.